andreagrisafi/SALTED/README.rst

    An optional :code:`sparsify` subsection can be added to the :code:`inp.descriptor` input section in order to reduce the feature space size down to :code:`ncut` sparse features selected using a "farthest point sampling" (FPS) algorithm.
 To facilitate this procedure, it is possible to perform the FPS selection over a subset of :code:`nsamples` configurations, selected at random from the entire training dataset.

-2. Find sparse set of :code:`inp.gpr.Menv` atomic environments in order to recast the SALTED problem on a low dimensional space.
+2. Find sparse set of :code:`inp.gpr.Menv` atomic environments in order to recast the SALTED problem into a low dimensional space.
 The non-linearity degree of the model must be defined at this stage by setting the variable :code:`inp.gpr.z` as a positive integer. :code:`z=1` corresponds to a linear model.

    :code:`python3 -m salted.sparse_selection`